Vignesh19y9/Brightness-and-Contrast/README.md

 # Brightness-and-Contrast

-Brightness and Contrast in image by calculating gamma values by addition and multiplication
+This repository is a straightforward Python implementation of Brightness and Contrast on an image.
+The 2 operations are done by calculating gamma values by addition and multiplication.